microsoft/farmbeatsforstudents/farmbeats-datastreamer/README.md

 **Once the FarmBeats application is installed it will run at boot.
 You do not need to do anything else.**

+## Known Issue

+There is a known issue with the serial-TTL chipset driver.
+Please see [this issue](https://github.com/microsoft/farmbeatsforstudents/issues/1).

 ## What's installed

 ### farmbeats-datastreamer directory